 - Some religious and spiritual services will also be offered virtually when possible.

-- Campus Ministry retreats, service projects and trips, small faith communities, Bible studies, dialogues on justice issues will continue.
+- Campus Ministry retreats, service projects and trips, small faith communities, Bible studies, and dialogues on justice issues will continue.

 The Higher Education Emergency Relief Fund III (HEERF III) is authorized by the American Rescue Plan (ARP), Public Law 117-2, signed into law on March 11, 2021, providing $39.6 billion in support to institutions of higher education to serve students and ensure learning continues during the COVID-19 pandemic.